pptyasar/LeetMe/Readme.md

 <details>
 <summary>622.
 Design Circular Queue</summary>

-**Description:** Design your implementation of the circular queue.
+Design your implementation of the circular queue.
 The circular queue is a linear data structure in which the operations are performed based on FIFO (First In First Out) principle and the last position is connected back to the first position to make a circle.
 It is also called "Ring Buffer".
 One of the benefits of the circular queue is that we can make use of the spaces in front of the queue.
 In a normal queue, once the queue becomes full, we cannot insert the next element even if there is a space in front of the queue.
 But using the circular queue, we can use the space to store new values.

-**Example:**
 MyCircularQueue circularQueue = new MyCircularQueue(3); // set the size to be 3
 circularQueue.enQueue(1);  // return true
 circularQueue.enQueue(2);  // return true